November is a busy month in Spain this year, with plenty happening across the country for those both living in Spin and those planning to visit.

 Finally, Friday 26th November is Black Friday: a shopping event that originated in America and is also celebrated in Spain.
 This is a commercial and marketing-led retail event designed to encourage shoppers to spend by offering hefty discounts, and is often billed as the ideal time to begin your Christmas shopping.
 Stores that have already announced they will be involved this year include H&M, Media Markt, La Casa del Libro, Asos and Amazon.
 Additional substantial sales are likely to be announced throughout the month.

 Are you thinking of moving to Spain?
 Perhaps your family is looking for a new and exciting change, or you’re hoping to retire to somewhere sunny?
-Then why not get in touch with our locally based property experts.
-We’re perfectly placed to help you find the Spanish home of your dreams.
+Then why not get in touch with Right Casa, locally based property experts right on the Costa Del Sol and happy to help you in your search for a property in Spain, be it a luxury villa in Marbella to an affordable house in Coin, or a resort golf villa on Mijas De Costa or a quaint townhouse in La Cala.